Bucketlist Travels logo

 The Azores, Portugal

-This 9-island Atlantic archipelago is dolphin central and arguably the place in the world to swim with them.
+This isolated Atlantic Ocean archipelago of 9 individual volcanic Islands is dolphin central and arguably the place to swim with dolphins, for three reasons.

 Good for age: 8+